smc8050/MSFS2020_Homecockpit/PCB/PCB_files.md

+# PCB directory
-#This directory contains all the PCB files, needed for the Cockpit panel.
+This directory contains all the PCB files, needed for the Cockpit panel.